 Written by Greg Ellifritz

-Since the shooting at LAX airport on November 1st, I’ve received lots of questions about how to stay safe in an airport when traveling.
-Most of my readers carry weapons that can’t be carried past airport security.
-Thus, their commonly relied upon means of defense isn’t available and they need an alternate defense plan.
+Since the publication of my travel safety book Choose Adventure, I’ve received lots of questions about how to stay safe in an airport when traveling.
+Many of my readers normally carry weapons that are prohibited by airport security.
+Without their guns, knives, and pepper spray, folks are looking for alternate defensive options.
 It’s actually hard to give solid self protection advice for surviving airports.
 Few good options exist.

 America is one of the few countries in the world that allows relatively free access into the ticketing area of an airport.
 In other countries, you will see lots of rifle-toting soldiers, checkpoints, and bomb sniffing dogs even before passengers get to the ticket counter or security lines.
 It was only a matter of time before a terrorist or criminal chose to exploit this weakness.